blair-c/rivals.academy/content/lectures/needle-boosting/index.md

 Needle boosting works best when it's done within 3 frames of leaving the edge.
 That may sound like a tight window to hit consistently, but it’s easier to implement than you may think since all you’re doing is adding one special input to the end of common movement options.

-Note: The method of moving off of the edge doesn’t matter, you can dash, wavedash, moonwalk, etc. If you were on the ground before leaving via an edge, you can needle boost off of it.
+> The method of moving off of the edge doesn’t matter, you can dash, wavedash, moonwalk, etc. If you were on the ground before leaving via an edge, you can needle boost off of it.
 However, it's often most prominent with Ranno’s extremely quick initial dash.

 ## Practice